buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcArchitectureDomain/Entities/IfcDoorPanelProperties.md

 ### ShapeAspectStyle
 Pointer to the shape aspect, if given.
 The shape aspect reflects the part of the door shape, which represents the door panel.
 { .deprecated}
-> DEPRECATION&nbsp; The attribute is deprecated and shall no longer be used, i.e. the value shall be NIL ($).
+> DEPRECATION  The attribute is deprecated and shall no longer be used, i.e. the value shall be NIL ($).

 ## Formal Propositions

 ### ApplicableToType
 The _IfcDoorPanelProperties_ shall only be used in the context of an _IfcDoorType_.
-> NOTE&nbsp; The deprecated entity _IfcDoorStyle_ is applicable as well.
+> NOTE  The deprecated entity _IfcDoorStyle_ is applicable as well.